-After the arguments surrounding the confirmation that a controversial third runway is to get the go ahead at Heathrow, Britain’s largest airport found itself facing very different difficulties last week when the heaviest snow for many years saw it come to a virtual standstill.
+Britain’s largest airport has found itself facing major difficulties last week when the heaviest snow for many years saw it come to a virtual standstill.

 The main flights to suffer were the short-haul flights, with the long-haul flights taking priority.
 Many of the flights were simply diverted to other airports across the country, which will have caused a lot of upset and hassle for many passengers.

 The bad weather led to one potentially serious event when a Cyprus Air plane skidded off the runway and lodged its front wheel into the grass at the side.